Synchronizing Rhythms of Logic: Physics of computational networks

 \section{Physics of computational networks}

 We want a concept of computing that is applicable to a person with paper and pencil, to a digital computer, or to a biochemical process in a living organism.
-For this, we extract some features from computer hardware---which unlike software has a simple form---to be described as a {\it computational network}.
-In terms of hardware, a computational network consists of interconnected logic gates, linked to an unpredictable environment.\footnote{1) We are interested in finite networks of gates, rather than in Turing computability.
-2) Restrictions on networks to ensure proper functioning, including repeatability, will be stated below.} Each gate repeatedly performs one or another logical operation.
-Partitioning logical operations into sequences executed by logic gates imparts stability needed for memory; for example, memory is often composed of cross-connected NAND gates that comprise flip-flops.
-As mentioned in \cref{sec:one}, we allow for widely different gate mechanisms, such as those that presumably occur in living organisms.
+For this purpose, we extract some features from computer hardware---which, unlike software, has a simple form---that we call a {\it computational network}.
+In terms of hardware, a computational network consists of interconnected logic gates, linked to an unpredictable environment.\footnote{1) We are interested in finite networks of gates rather than in Turing computability.
+2) Some restrictions on networks to ensure proper functioning, including repeatability, will be stated below.} Each gate repeatedly performs one or another logical operation.
+Partitioning logical operations into sequences executed by logic gates imparts stability needed for memory.
+For example, memory is often composed of cross-connected NAND gates that comprise flip-flops.
+As mentioned in \cref{sec:one}, we allow for a wide range of gate mechanisms, including those that presumably occur in living organisms.

 One can cartoon a computational network as a model railroad, with engines carrying messages over tracks from station to station.
-First, picture a circular track with several stations around it and a single engine.
+First, picture a circular track with several stations located around it and a single engine.
 When the engine arrives, a station modifies the message carried by the engine, puts the modified message back on the engine, and sends the engine to the next station.
-Now picture a second circuit traversed by a second engine, with the two circuits sharing a station; the first engine that arrives at that station waits for the other engine to arrive, then the messages from both engines are processed together, and the station generates a message for each engine to be conveyed to subsequent stations on the two circuits.
+Now picture a second circuit traversed by a second engine, with the two circuits sharing a station.
+The first engine that arrives at that station waits for the other engine to arrive.
+The messages from both engines are then processed together, and the station generates a message for each engine to be conveyed to subsequent stations on the two circuits.